dafurman/AddPreviews/README.md

 # AddPreviews

+`@AddPreviews` makes preview-based [snapshot tests](https://github.com/pointfreeco/swift-snapshot-testing) easier.

+When applied to a preview provider it...
-A simple macro that automates the process of creating previews in your `PreviewProvider`s, by deriving its contents from static view properties within the struct.
+1. Automatically creates a `preview` by deriving the view's contents from static view properties within the struct.
+2. Makes the preview provider iterable through its view properties, facilitating snapshot coverage of each preview state.

 ## Usage

+### Use in Previews

 Just `import AddPreviews` and attach `@AddPreviews` to your preview struct.